bytecodealliance/wasm-micro-runtime/README.md

 # Remote application management

-The WAMR application manager supports remote application management from the host environment or the cloud through any physical communications such as TCP, UPD, UART, BLE, etc. Its modular design makes it able to support application management for different managed runtimes.
+The WAMR application manager supports [remote application management](./core/app-mgr) from the host environment or the cloud through any physical communications such as TCP, UPD, UART, BLE, etc. Its modular design makes it able to support application management for different managed runtimes.

 The tool [host_tool](./test-tools/host-tool) communicates to the WAMR app manager for installing/uninstalling the WASM applications on companion chip from the host system.
 And the [IoT App Store Demo](./test-tools/IoT-APP-Store-Demo/) shows the conception of remotely managing the device applications from the cloud.

-Browse the folder  [core/app-mgr](./core/app-mgr) for the details.

 WAMR SDK
 ==========

 Usually there are two tasks for integrating the WAMR into a particular project:

 - Select what WAMR components (vmcore, libc, app-mgr, app-framework components) to be integrated, and get the associated source files added into the project building configuration
 - Generate the APP SDK for developing the WASM apps on the selected libc and framework components

 The **[WAMR SDK](./wamr-sdk)** tools is helpful to finish the two tasks quickly.
 It supports menu configuration for selecting WAMR components and builds the WAMR to a SDK package that includes **runtime SDK** and **APP SDK**.
 The runtime SDK is used for building the native application and the APP SDK should be shipped to WASM application developers.

 Samples
 =================

-The WAMR samples integrate the iwasm VM core, application manager and selected application framework components.
-The samples are located in folder [samples](./samples):
+The WAMR [samples](./samples) integrate the iwasm VM core, application manager and selected application framework components.
 - **[Simple](./samples/simple/README.md)**: The runtime is integrated with most of the WAMR APP libraries, and a few WASM applications are provided for testing the WAMR APP API set.
 It uses **built-in libc** and executes apps in **interpreter** mode by default.
 - **[littlevgl](./samples/littlevgl/README.md)**: Demonstrating the graphic user interface application usage on WAMR.
 The whole [LittlevGL](https://github.com/littlevgl/) 2D user graphic library and the UI application is built into WASM application.
 It uses **WASI libc** and executes apps in **AoT mode** by default.
 - **[gui](./samples/gui/README.md)**: Moved the [LittlevGL](https://github.com/littlevgl/) library into the runtime and defined a WASM application interface by wrapping the littlevgl API.
 It uses **WASI libc** and executes apps in **interpreter** mode by default.